Promist-Moon/tp/docs/DeveloperGuide.md

 Currently, names do not accept special characters like `-`, `/`, `'`, and `@` (non-exhaustive), and users have to use a space in place of these characters.
 We plan to relax this restriction by allowing more special characters in names.

 ### 2. Overzealous `phone` validation
 Currently, users cannot add more than one `phone`.
-We plan to relax this by allowing more than one phone, to be associated to a single `Student` object.
-This will allow users to input more than one phone (e.g., `1234 5678 (HP) 1111-3333 (Office)`.
+We plan to relax this by allowing more than one phone number to be associated to a single `Student` object.
+This will allow users to input more than one phone number (e.g., `1234 5678 (HP) 1111-3333 (Office)`.

 ### 3. Overzealous `email` validation
 Currently, users cannot add more than one `email`.
-We plan to relax this by allowing more than one phone, to be associated to a single `Student` object.
-This will allow users to input more than one phone (e.g., `example@mail.com (Personal) second@mail.com (Work)`.
+We plan to relax this by allowing more than one email address to be associated to a single `Student` object.
+This will allow users to input more than one email address (e.g., `example@mail.com (Personal) second@mail.com (Work)`.

 ### 4. Overzealous `tag` validation
 Currently, users cannot add special characters or even input spaces in `tag`.
 We plan on relaxing this restriction by allowing more special characters.